cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 Let's use a real-world example to make this distinction clear:
 In the override model of inheritance, one can take an existing template, say a dog, and modify it to become a cat.
-Trim the ears, dry of the nose, and what have you.
+Trim the ears, dry off the nose, and what have you.

 In CUE, it is a matter of classification.
 Cats and dogs are both instances of animals, but once an entity is defined